-Choreography by John Jasperse
+CHOREOGRAPHY: John Jasperse

-Performers: Michelle Boulé, Levi Gonzalez, Eleanor Hullihan, John Jasperse, Kayvon Pourazar
+PERFORMERS: Michelle Boulé, Levi Gonzalez, Eleanor Hullihan, John Jasperse, Kayvon Pourazar

-Lighting Design: John Jasperse and Joseph Levasseur
+LIGHTING DESIGN: John Jasperse and Joe Levasseur

 Misuse liable to prosecution is a piece defined by the premise that we can buy nothing.
 All sets, costumes, and props must be found, borrowed or stolen.
 The piece examines existence in a capitalist society with relatively little or no capital.
 The work enhances the circumstances in which Jasperse has been operating as an artist in this culture through the unfolding of his career, bringing an awareness of this process into the center of the work itself.
 Improvisation in response to the current circumstances plays a central role.
 The work will examine what is necessary, what is desired and what is extraneous, as well as the subjective nature of the mechanisms at play in constructing these various groupings.

 The work will also seek to compare relative means and opportunities (or lack thereof) available to diverse populations across social and physical geography and throughout history, including the particular privilege that is accorded to the artist through association with those in actual power, echoing back to the court jester, and the responsibilities that might accompany this position.
 The phenomena of waste, hoarding, whoring, begging, seduction, philanthropy, blood money and the various modes and prices incurred in getting what you feel like you need will all be examined in the process.

 WORLD PREMIERE: On the Boards (Seattle, WA), October 18-20, 2007